 For the survey instrument, the questions were derived from established scales in previous research.
 The measurement for the constructs of interest was based on established scales proven to be psychometrically sound (Churchill, 1979).
 All items were scored based on seven-point Likert scales ranking from 1 (strongly disagree) to 7 (strongly agree), to deliver acceptable properties.
-The underlying distribution of responses tends towards commitment to learn (Calantone et al., 2002) and behavioural intention (Cronin et al., 2000; Hutchinson and Warren, 2003; Daniel and Jonathan, 2013; Urumsah, 2015).
-Customer participation scales (Ngo and O'Cass, 2013) were adopted according to the context.
-Customer dynamics (Gorton et al., 2013) was also obtained from existing scales.
-Additionally, customer experience (Oh et al., 2007; Otto and Ritchie, 1996) was measured.
+The underlying distribution of responses tends towards commitment to learn (Calantone, Cavusgil, & Zhao, 2002) and behavioural intention (Cronin et al., 2000; Daniel & Jonathan, 2013; Hutchinson & Warren, 2003; Urumsah, 2015).
+Customer participation scales (Ngo & O'Cass, 2013) were adopted according to the context.
+Customer dynamics (Gorton, Angell, White, & Tseng, 2013) was also obtained from existing scales.
+Additionally, customer experience (Oh et al., 2007; Otto & Ritchie, 1996) was measured.
 Table 3 illustrates the definitions and items which were employed to conduct this research investigation.
-Kaiser-Mayer-Olkin's measure of sampling adequacy is .910>.6.
+Kaiser-Mayer-Olkin's measure of sampling adequacy is 0.910 > 0.6.
 It suggests suitability for exploratory factor analysis; moreover, the relationships between the items are statistically significant and provide a parsimonious set of factors.
-In addition, Bartlett's test of Sphericity illustrates the relationship between the measurement items, which is higher than .3 and is also appropriate for exploratory factor analysis (Tabachnick and Fidell, 2007; Hair et al., 2006).
+In addition, Bartlett's test of Sphericity illustrates the relationship between the measurement items, which is higher than 0.3 and is also appropriate for exploratory factor analysis (Hair, Tatham, Anderson, & Black, 2006; Tabachnick & Fidell, 2007).